1956 Latin Cup

 The 1956 Latin Cup (Coppa Latina 1956) was the seventh edition of the annual Latin Cup which was played by clubs of the Southwest European nations of France, Italy, Portugal, and Spain.
-The tournament was hosted by Italy, and the Italian club Milan was the winner of the tournament after defeating Athletic Bilbao by a score of 3–1 in the final match.
+The tournament was hosted by Italy, and the Italian club A.C.
+Milan was the winner of the tournament after defeating Athletic Bilbao by a score of 3–1 in the final match.